-Climate change is already affecting large parts of the world, including upland and mountain areas that we love and which form the basis of our outdoor activities.
+The Climate Crisis is already affecting large parts of the world, including upland and mountain areas that we love and which form the basis of our outdoor activities.
 As climbers, walkers and mountaineers, we all have a responsibility to try and reduce our impact.

 Today is Earth Day and now more than ever we mustn't forget the deeper environmental emergency facing the planet, even during this ongoing pandemic.

-We only have 10 years to limit global warming and avoid a climate breakdown; ultimately the outdoor experience is set to change.
+We only have 10 years to limit global heating and avoid a climate breakdown; ultimately the outdoor experience is set to change.
 Already we are seeing the loss of Alpine climbing, European ski touring, and even the deterioration of limestone crags.
 Changes in rainfall, melting permafrost and the increasing number of extreme weather events is evidence of what’s to continue.
-We are the last generation that can stop devastating climate change.
+We are the last generation that can stop the devastating effects of the climate crisis.

 Spring 2020 Issue of BMC Summit Magazine.
 Photo by Jethro Kiernan.